quantumlib/OpenFermion/FEATURES.rst

 * QubitOperator: A sum of products of Pauli operators.

-* MolecularData:
+* MolecularData: Structure for storing electronic structure calculations on molecules.

 * PolynomialTensor: Efficient tensor representation of an operator that corresponds with a multilinear polynomial in the fermionic ladder operators.
   Parent class of InteractionOperator, InteractionRDM, and QuadraticHamiltonian.

-* InteractionOperator:
+* InteractionOperator: A numerically performant class for storing 2-body operators.

-* InteractionRDM:
+* InteractionRDM: A numerically performant class for storying 2-body RDMs

 * QuadraticHamiltonian: A Hamiltonian that is quadratic in the fermionic ladder operators.